Command Line

 Installing Applications

-The brew application is the package manager used for installing command line applications in Bluefin.
+brew (Also known as Homebrew) is the package manager used for installing command line applications.

-Note that the cask functionality in homebrew is MacOS specific and non functional in Bluefin, flatpak is used instead.
+Note that the cask functionality in homebrew is macOS specific and non functional in Bluefin, Flatpak is used instead.
 Other package management tools like uv, pixi, asdf, and mise are available and work perfectly fine when installed via homebrew.
 Package managers inside of package managers ... hey look it was like that when we got here, this one isn't our fault!
-They do work great though, and some users may prefer those tools, so we give you the option to forge your own path.
+They do work great though, and some users may prefer those tools, so you have the option to forge your own path.

 Generally speaking, if you need a tool or utility, use homebrew.
 If you need a library and dependencies for development work, use a container.
 This keeps everything nice and clean.